Pelvic organ prolapse

 Both male and female physicians frequently underestimate the impact of prolapse symptoms upon the quality of life of their patients.
 Make sure your doctor understands your particular situation.

-Many parous women may have some degree of prolapse when examined; however, many prolapses are not clinically bothersome without specific pelvic symptoms and may not require an intervention.
+Many women who have had children will have some degree of prolapse when examined.
+However, not all prolapses are bothersome or give any symptoms.
+These may not require any immediate intervention.

 Risks associated with prolapse surgery